 How Does the Brain Deal with Chronic Pain?

-- Cognitive Behaviour Therapy (CBT) – CBT teaches you to replace negative thinking patterns with positive thoughts about pain.
-This is a way to actively tackle the pain-creating behaviours mentioned above.
+- Cognitive Behavior Therapy (CBT) – CBT teaches you to replace negative thinking patterns with positive thoughts about pain.
+This is a way to actively tackle the pain-creating behaviors mentioned above.
 CBT helps alter neural pathways which in turn alters how much pain the brain perceives.